opd-ai/asset-generator/README.md

 ### Connection Issues

-If you're having trouble connecting to SwarmUI:
+If you're having trouble connecting to the asset generation service:

 ```bash
 # Check your API URL